Smooth profinite groups, I: geometrizing Kummer theory: Introduction.

+Here is a sketch of the proof.
+By (the full form of) Theorem A, one may assume $S=\Spec(\F_p)$ and $L=\F_p$.
+Let $c \in H^n(G,\F_p(n))$ be given.
+The goal is to lift $c$, to some $c_2 \in H^n(G,\Z/p^2(n))$.
+Via suspension, we construct a \emph{versal} class $C_{\vers}$ (in Hochschild cohomology of a suitable affine smooth $\Z$-group scheme $\Gamma_{\vers}$), defined over a projective space over $\Z$.
+The class $C_{\vers}$ specialises to $c$, upon suitable base/group-change (this uses that $(G,\Z/p^2(1))$ is a $(1,1)$-cyclotomic pair).
+The Smoothness theorem then boils down to lifting $C_{\vers}$: specialising a versal lift, yields the sought-for $c_2$.
+For purely geometric reasons (related to lifting the mod $p$ frobenius of vector bundles), $C_{\vers}$ lifts after base-change, via the so-called `Uplifting Scheme'.
+For purely group-theoretic reasons (computations in Hochschild cohomology of linear algebraic groups), this base-change can then be undone: $C_{\vers}$ indeed lifts, prior to base-change.

-Let $(G,\mathbb{Z}_p(1))$ be a $(1,\infty)$-cyclotomic pair.
-Then it is $(n,1)$-cyclotomic. \end{thmD*} We give a Leitfaden, connecting significant results of our three papers.
+We give a Leitfaden, connecting significant results of our three papers.
 For simplicity, we stick to Galois cohomology.
-Note that the same diagram holds, replacing absolute Galois groups (resp.
-Galois representations) by $\pi_1(X)$, where $X$ is a smooth curve over an algebraically closed field, or a semilocal scheme (resp. étale local systems on $X$). { \makebox[350pt]{
+Recall that the same diagram holds, replacing absolute Galois groups by $\pi_1(X)$, where $X$ is a curve over an algebraically closed field, or a semilocal $\Z[ \frac 1 p]$-scheme.
+For the reader's convenience, an index is available, which tables various notions introduced in this work.